 Saturday morning I was up very early feeling poorly.
 I woke Adam at 6am (sorry Adam!) as I was up and down not knowing what to do with myself.
 We put my dodgy tummy down to the Oyster and the fact that I don't normally eat shell fish.
 In the end I left Adam in peace and went to the Quay for some fresh air.
 It was nice to be out so early and I watched people doing there morning jobs with their boats.
 I saw this man getting some sort of nets from the water and swishing them about before loading them into his pickup truck.
 I wasn't sure what he was collecting but Adam said later that he was probably collecting Mussels.

 Once I was feeling a bit better I headed back to the Anchor to find Adam up and ready to go.
 So we got into his car and headed to Sheringham to buy some fishing tackle and bait so that we could have a go at beach casting.
 The man in the shop was very helpful and showed us what we needed.
 We came away with lug worms, squid, and some ready made rigs and weights.
+We then headed back to Morston to find Jim Temple who very kindly spent some time with us tying all the bits on and showing us what was what.

 Once we were sorted we headed over to Cley Next Sea to do some fishing.
 The weather was changing rapidly and withing an hour we were being pelted by hail stones and had no choice but to pack up and get back to the car!
 The weather improved later on and we were able to go on Jim Temples seal trip boat.
 We boarded the boat at around 2pm and off we went to see if we could see any seals.
 It took about 25 minutes to reach Blakeney point which is where the seals usually are.
 There were no seals on the sand when we got there but we did see a few in the water.
 Jim was surprised to see so few and said he thought it was due to them going out looking for food.
 I didn't mind one bit.
 Whether I saw one seal or one hundred seals, I found the trip to be very enjoyable and Jim was very good talking to us all the whole time explaining where we were and a bit about the seals.
+That evening we had another wonderful meal in the pub before going to bed and I returned home this morning (Tuesday) having enjoyed my trip to Morston.
+I can't wait to go again and highly recommend a visit to anyone who is thinking of something to do for a weekend.
+Jim Temple's seal trips are definitely worth the money and the Anchor Inn is very friendly and the food is superb!

 No comments: